BBBase-EHeresy/PPPub/docs/rules_manual/siege_engines.md

 A **Siege Engine** may be fired once each turn, provided that it has not moved that turn, and has at least two unengaged crew models on foot in base contact with it who are not Prone.
 If there are fewer crew, or too many of the crew are Engaged in combat, then the **Siege Engine** cannot fire.
 Other models may assist the crew, but any model that does so will cause the Siege Engine to be less accurate, as described in the Untrained Crew rules on [page 116].
 Models that are unable to move for whatever reason, such as being under the effects of the Transfix Magical Power, are not able to fire, or help to fire, a Siege Engine.

-A **Siege Engine** is always defined as either large or small — this will be stated in its profile.
+A **Siege Engine** is always defined as either large or small â€” this will be stated in its profile.
 A small **Siege Engine** only requires one unengaged crew model in base contact in order for it to fire.

 All **Siege Engine** models have a range of 48" unless otherwise stated in their profile.
 When firing a Siege Engine, you may either aim at a model or at a point on a fortification.

 Roll To Hit as normal, using the Shoot value of the crew.
 If different crew members have different Shoot values, the highest Shoot value available is always used, so long as the model is not Engaged in combat.
-If you fail to hit, the missile has gone astray of the target or some mechanical error has occurred — either way, the shot misses.
+If you fail to hit, the missile has gone astray of the target or some mechanical error has occurred â€” either way, the shot misses.
 If the shot hits, roll on the Scatter table if firing at a Battlefield target (see left); if firing at a Siege target, no roll on the Scatter table is required.
 Note, if a model involved in a Fight is hit by a Siege Engine shot then all models in the Fight are automatically hit.

 **FIRING THE SIEGE ENGINE**

 ![](../media/rules_manual/firing_the_siege_engine_1.jpg)

 *A Battlecry Trebuchet is defending a Minas Tirith outpost from a horde of attacking Mordor Orcs.
-The Trebuchet nominates an* Orc *as a target and rolls To Hit; scoring a 5 — a clear hit!
+The Trebuchet nominates an* Orc *as a target and rolls To Hit; scoring a 5 â€” a clear hit!
 Because Infantry models are Battlefield targets, the Battlecry Trebuchet now rolls on the Scatter table, scoring a 6, and so the* Orc *Warrior suffers one Strength 10 hit and is Knocked to the Ground.*